Bea Evans

 Laurie K. Glass, RN, PhD, FAAN

-Laurie K. Glass is a Professor Emerita and Director of the Center for Nursing History at the University of Wisconsin-Milwaukee College of Nursing.
+Laurie K. Glass is a Professor Emerita and Director of the Center for Nursing History at the University of Wisconsin-Milwaukee School of Nursing.
 She received her PhD in Nursing Research and Nursing History from the University of Illinois at Chicago.
 Her specific interest is the historical analysis of nursing leaders and their impact on issues and events, and the history of professional organizations.
 Dr. Glass has been a member of various national committees, which focus on nursing history, and is a past president of the Wisconsin Nurses Association.
-She also is an Adjunct Associate Professor at the University of Illinois-Chicago College of Nursing.
 CDR Glass retired from the US Navy Nurse Corps in 1991 after serving 21 years.

 Megan Rakos